bdubauski/MCP/docs/stages.rst

   version:
     echo 2.3

-- <target>-distros. test-distros, doc-distros, dpkg-distros, rpm-distros, respkg-distros, resource-distros: echo a list of resource types that are used for the target( test, doc, dpkg, rpm, respkg, resource) to run on.
+- <target>-blueprints. test-blueprints, doc-blueprints, dpkg-blueprints, rpm-blueprints, respkg-blueprints, resource-blueprints: echo a list of resource types that are used for the target( test, doc, dpkg, rpm, respkg, resource) to run on.

 examples::

-  test-distros:
+  test-blueprints:
     echo ubuntu-bionic

-  dpkg-distros:
+  dpkg-blueprints:
     echo ubuntu-bionic